pratas/owl/README.md

   -h                         give this help,
   -V                         display version number,
   -v                         verbose mode (more information),
-  -N                         does NOT sort reads,
+  -N                         does NOT order reads,
   -W                         writes the full header,
   -D                         does NOT delete the temporary file,
   -k &#60k-mer&#62                 k-mer size [1;20],